gaois/Gaois.Localizer/README.md

 ### A word about SEO

 In what is probably the most opinionated feature of this library, preference is given to a culture obtained from a URL path parameter over client cookie or HTTP header settings.
 This means that if a user visits `www.mymultilingualapp.com/en-GB/` and their preferred browser language is US English (en-US) they will still receive the page in United Kingdom English (en-GB), provided this is a supported culture within the application.
-This means that: (1) users get the page they expected to open when they clicked the URL, and; (2) search crawlers can reliably associate URLs with localized content.
+This means that: (1) users get the page they expected to open when they clicked the URL, and; (2) search crawlers can reliably associate URLs with localised content.
 This is optimal for SEO and for user experience.
 Having opened the page, users should be able to voluntarily switch languages via a dedicated language switcher in the UI should they wish.

 ## Unsupported cultures